Child cannibalism: Angola and West Africa

 There are also reports of the consumption of young slaves and victims of slave raids from other parts of Central and Western Africa.
 Around the Cuanza River in today's Angola, children caught in raids but too young to be profitably sold as slaves were butchered in public, their fresh flesh then sold to passers-by, according to the Hungarian explorer László Magyar, who states that he repeatedly saw such scenes himself.
 In regions that today belong to Nigeria, the baked bodies of deliberately fattened slave children were served as delicacies, as young children's flesh was said to be "the best [food] of all".
 Oral accounts indicate that around the beginning of the 20th century, children playing outside were still at risk of "being kidnapped and either killed and eaten or sold away or sacrificed to one god or the other."

+Lesser Antilles

+The Physician Diego Álvarez Chanca, who was accompanying Christopher Columbus on his second voyage, heard that the Indigenous people of present-day Guadeloupe ate any men killed or captured in their raids, while enslaving women and boys.
+On Guadeloupe they encountered various Arawak women, who told them that the local Carib men had captured them for use as concubines and that any male babies they had with them were eaten.
+They further said that boys captured in raids were castrated and used as servants until they reached adulthood, when they were killed and eaten.
+Chanca encountered three castrated boys on the island.

+Amerigo Vespucci recorded similar practices in his letters, additionally claiming that the inhabitants of modern-day Trinidad fattened captured children of both genders for consumption.
+The accuracy of these claims is debated, with many modern scholars seeing at least some of them as sensationalist tactics of colonization.
+Especially Vespucci has been criticized as unreliable, while other early reports by Europeans from the Caribbean, including Chanca's, were found to be more balanced and plausible.